metrorailings/OwlBlog/content/posts/week-14-insights-1.md

 No magic.
 The Cardinals just flat out sucked tonight.
 It's clear the whole team missed some crispness in their offense tonight.
 Kudos to Raheem Morris though.
 I was doubting him as a defensive coach under Sean McVay, but it's clear the Rams fully committed to keeping Kyler in the pocket.
 If Arizona was to win tonight, it'd be with Kyler as a pocket passer.
 And that just doesn't fly.

 Nobody on the Cardinals defensive squad seemed to have stepped up aside from Chandler Jones.
 Same thing with the Rams and Aaron Donald.

+***

+## Saints @ Jets

+Zach Wilson is just awful.
+Just plain awful.
+It's not so much the Saints stopping him as it is him slipping up with his wild passes.